-F.C.
+The F.C.
 Gundlach Collection

-The centre of the collection forms the ‘Image of Man in Photography’ – mainly fashion photography in the broadest sense, i.e. nude photography as well as documentary photography and ‘street photography’.
-Furthermore the collection is comprised of major omnibus volumes of art photography from 1900, subjective photography and the works of visual artists that used the media photography.
+‘The Image of Man in Photography’ forms the centre of the collection - in fashion photography, nude photography, documentary photography and ‘street photography’.
+Furthermore the collection includes several major sets of art photography from 1900, of abstract and subjective photography as well as the works of visual artists that use photography as their medium of expression.

 With the opening of the ‘House of Photography’ in the Deichtorhallen in Hamburg, F.C.
 Gundlach gave the central collection concentrating on the ‘Image of Man in Photography’ as a permanent loan an substantial basis for the exhibition program to the City of Hamburg.